pulumi/terraform-provider-aws/website/docs/r/lambda_layer_version.html.markdown

 For information about Lambda Layers and how to use them, see [AWS Lambda Layers][1].

-~> **NOTE:** Setting `skip_destroy` to `true` means that the AWS Provider will _not_ destroy any layer version, even when running `terraform destroy`.
-Layer versions are thus intentional dangling resources that are _not_ managed by Terraform and may incur extra expense in your AWS account.
+~> **NOTE:** Setting `skip_destroy` to `true` means that the AWS Provider will _not_ destroy any layer version, even when running destroy.
+Layer versions are thus intentional dangling resources that are _not_ managed by the provider and may incur extra expense in your AWS account.

 ## Example Usage